Need Help? Give us a call.

 Depending on where you live, too, there might be legal restrictions to renting your home on a short-term basis.
 Sorting through the fine print is a headache, we know.
 But better the headache than violating your city’s or home’s laws, which can result in pretty hefty fines.

 Once you have in mind what your economic goals are for becoming an Airbnb host, and you know what your space will look and how much you’re willing to contribute toward furnishing and maintaining that space, you can start thinking about where you fit in the local Airbnb market.
+You can also use AirDNA for market research.

 “Someone starting out should think about three things: affordability, knowing your audience, and knowing your market,” says Slipp.
 “You get rated on overall experience, accuracy, cleanliness, communication, check-in, location, and value—and I find that value, even if you’re comparable to other places in your area, is the thing that people will most likely begrudge you if you’re listing on a higher scale.